Amazon EC2 / TurnKey Hub - Fix grub boot issues

-On a VM (or bare metal install), you can use a live ISO to fix many grub and kernel related boot errors.
+On a VM (or bare metal install), you can use a live ISO to fix many grub, kernel and other related issues (e.g. lost root access).
 But on AWS that isn't an option.
-However, it is possible to attach the root volume from one server, to another server, giving you a somewhat similar environment to fix many grub boot related issues.
+However, it is possible to attach the root volume from one server, to another server, giving you a somewhat similar environment to fix many grub, boot and related issues.
 This page gives an overview of how to do that via the Hub, AWS console and an SSH session.

 Specific Steps - including commands